ut-issl/s2e-documents/Specifications/Environment/Spec_CelestialRotation.md

    1. overview

-    - This function calculates the precession of the center orbit.
+    - This function calculates the precession of the central object.

    2. inputs and outputs